DS-Shahina/DS-Shahina/README.md

 #### About me in short,

-IBM Certified Data Scientist, looking for a transition to the Data Scientist Role.
+IBM Certified Data Scientist, looking for an opportunity in the Data Science Domain.
 With interest in analyzing raw data and statistics, brings excellent communication abilities with hands-on experience in building machine learning models with deployment and creating dashboards with a story to tell.

 #### About my experience,

-I have 2 years of experience as Python Developer
+I have 1+ year of relevant experience in data science domain.

 I have good Knowledge in Data Science domain also